oracle/graal/docs/reference-manual/native-image/README.md

 Native Image will output the progress and various statistics during the build.
 To learn more about the output and the different build phases, see [Build Output](BuildOutput.md).

-## Configuring Native Image with Third-Party Libraries
+## Native Image and Third-Party Libraries

 For more complex applications that use external libraries, you must provide the `native-image` builder with metadata.